-For some areas and regions, stages to reopen society have begun, and as a result, we’re all feeling a little more optimistic.
+For some areas and regions, stages to reopen restaurant, bars and society at large have begun, and as a result, we’re all feeling a little more optimistic.
 But, for many more of us, the lockdown continues and we’re still waiting, dealing with a situation that hit like a tornado or a hurricane, a situation that no one saw coming.It’s always helpful to have a positive perspective, and we’d like to share two stories from members of our Sculpture Hospitality team who have previously experienced disasters, and had a long but successful journey getting back to normal.

 Both of these two strong leaders lost their livelihood in seconds, but they stayed positive throughout, and they were able to rebuild and regrow their businesses.

 New Zealand Earthquake Tragedy - Leadership to Help Rebuild The City